jack-o-lantern/uProcess/README.md

 Not working!?
 ---------
+- First off, check the log file located in the uProcess directory
-- Create an ticket over at the [issue tracker](https://github.com/jkaberg/uProcess/issues "issue tracker")
+- If that didn't help, create an ticket over at the [issue tracker](https://github.com/jkaberg/uProcess/issues "issue tracker")